 Standards of behavior.
 Ground rules that shape the "committee culture" are extremely important.
 What are the commonly accepted norms of behavior during the meeting?
 Establishing and posting written ground rules during the meeting will help keep the meeting effective.
 More on this later.

-Clear communication: Does the safety chairperson use all mediums effectively to communicate details of the meeting before, during and after it occurs?
-Agendas, handouts, videos, guests, and ground rules all help to clearly communicate the message to members.
+Clear communication: Does the safety chairperson use all mediums effectively to communicate the meeting's details before, during, and after it occurs?
+Agendas, handouts, videos, guests, and ground rules can clearly communicate the message to members.

 Member commitment: If the meeting is interesting, communication clear, and if effective consequences are designed into the safety system, members will consistently attend.
 During the meeting, members actively participate.

-Delegated responsibilities and duties: We all know the safety committee chair can't do it all.
-It's extremely important that everyone be involved in the meeting process.
-Active involvement will happen only if responsibilities are delegated to members.
+Delegated responsibilities and duties: We know the safety committee chair can't do it all.
+Everyone must be involved in the meeting process.
+Active involvement will only happen if responsibilities are delegated to members.

 Member input and interaction: The successful meeting invites everyone to participate.
 Interaction is expected, however, ground rules establish appropriate and inappropriate interaction.
 The most effective safety committee chairs tap into the creativity of each member.

 The preparation for the safety committee meeting begins as soon as it's over.
 What?
 That's right.
-As soon as the meeting is over, the effective chairperson will begin preparing for the next meeting while everything is fresh in his or her mind.
+After the meeting is over, the chairperson should prepare for the next meeting while everything is fresh in his or her mind.
 And, as with every process, the more you do it, the easier it gets.
 Below are some important actions a chairperson can take to prepare for the meeting.

-A few years ago, we had a conversation with a student in one of my safety workshops.
-He mentioned that the first meeting he conducted was an absolute disaster.
+A few years ago, a safety workshop student mentioned that the first safety committee meeting he ever conducted was an absolute disaster.
 He didn't have a clue what to do, so he stumbled through the meeting as best he could.
-But, his fellow committee members were patient, and gave him some patient support.
-After a few months of trial and tribulation he really mastered the process, and is now much more confident and competent in running the meeting.
-Below are his "tips for conducting successful meetings."
+But, his fellow committee members were patient and gave him some patient support.
+After a few months of trial and tribulation, he really mastered the process, and is now much more confident and competent in running the meeting.
+Below are his best practice suggestions for conducting successful meetings.